SendKazetoOlympics/AutomaticVideoTrimmer_core/README.md

-# AutomaticVideoTrimmer_core
-Finetunable video temporal localization network
+This repo hosts the training code for a neural network which will perform temporal action localization